 Enables bridge for a protocol.
-By default bridge is enabled, this command is used to eliminate the configuration achieved through the NO BRIDGE-PROTOCOL command, used to disable the bridge for a protocol.
+By default bridge is enabled, this command is used to eliminate the configuration achieved through no bridge-protocol, used to disable the bridge for a protocol.

+'''

-''' ASRT config>bridge-protocol ?
+ASRT config>bridge-protocol ?

 ip IP protocol group

 ipv6 IPv6 protocol group

-ASRT config> '''
+ASRT config>

+'''

-The command BRIDGE-PROTOCOL IP enables bridge for packets from the IPv4 protocols group.
+Run bridge-protocol ip to enable the bridge for packets from the IPv4 protocol group.